 Organizers: Klaus Adam and Eleonora Granziera

-We are pleased to announce details of the latest EABCN Training School; a two-day course entitled “Continuous-time Methods in Macroeconomics (with applications to heterogeneous agent models)”.
-Professor Jesús Fernández-Villaverde and Galo Nuño will teach the course.
-It is primarily aimed at participants in the Euro Area Business Cycle Network,, but applications will also be considered from doctoral students, post-doctoral researchers,, and economists working in central banks and government institutions outside of the network, as well as commercial organisations (fees are applicable for non-network non-academic organisations).
+We are pleased to announce details of the latest EABCN Training School, a course over 2 weeks entitled “Beliefs and Social Networks”.
+Professor Johannes Stroebel (NYU Stern School of Business) will teach the course.
+It is primarily aimed at participants in the Euro Area Business Cycle Network, but applications will also be considered from doctoral students, post-doctoral researchers, and economists working in central banks and government institutions outside of the network, as well as commercial organisations (fees are applicable for non-network non-academic organisations).

-The course is divided into five sessions taught over four days, followed by a practice/presentation session the following week.
+The course is divided into four lecture sessions taught over four days, followed by a practice/presentation session the following week.

 Session 1: Investor Beliefs and Financial Markets

 Session 2: The Determinants of Household and Investor Beliefs

 Session 3: Social Interactions and Beliefs in the Housing Market

 25 June 2021: